 Diets with red and processed meats (such as sausage and bacon) and saturated fats may increase the risk of pancreatic cancer.
 Sugary drinks may also increase this risk.
 More research is needed in this area.

 Some research has suggested that lack of physical activity might increase pancreatic cancer risk.
 But not all studies have found this .
 Regular physical activity may help reduce the risk of pancreatic cancer.

 Some older studies have suggested that drinking coffee might increase the risk of pancreatic cancer, but more recent studies have not confirmed this.

 Some studies have shown a link between heavy alcohol use and pancreatic cancer.
-This link is still not certain, but heavy alcohol use can lead to conditions such as chronic pancreatitis and cirrhosis, which are known to increase pancreatic cancer risk.
+Heavy alcohol use can also lead to conditions such as chronic pancreatitis, which is known to increase pancreatic cancer risk.